openharmony/docs/en/application-dev/quick-start/arkts-new-makeObserved.md

   build() {
     Column() {
-      // this.mapCollect.keys() returns an iterator which is not supported by Foreach.
+      // this.mapCollect.keys() returns an iterator which is not supported by ForEach.
 Therefore, Array.from is used to generate data in shallow copy mode.
       ForEach(Array.from(this.mapCollect.keys()), (item: string) => {
         Text(`${this.mapCollect.get(item)?.id}`).onClick(() => {
           let value: Info|undefined = this.mapCollect.get(item);